jareer12/grepper/readme.md

 ### `userStats()`

 Fetches The user's code grepper belt stats.
-The first parameter is the `user_id`.
+The first parameter is the `user_id(int)`.

 ```js
 async function __main__() {